allysonw/dental-cms/notes.md

 DONE

 # Create CRUD for patients and appointments
+In progress - created Show, Index for both

 # Do some work on styling with bootstrap
 - get homepage, login/signup pages, and user dash in good shape